 Congress did not have the power to modify the Constitution through regular legislation because Supremacy Clause places the Constitution before the laws.

 in this decision, Marshall established the principle of judicial review or the authority of the court to declare legislation unlawful.

-Remarks (this does not form part of to case brief ut it is worth noting)
+(this does not form part of to Marbury versus Madison case brief but it is worth noting)

 The wisdom of Jefferson’s aim to lower the number of justices of the peace had been verified by the time the court heard the case (and the Judiciary Act of 1801 had been repealed).

 Also, Marbury’s first term was nearly over, and most people, both Federalists and Republicans, thought the dispute was irrelevant.

 Despite the political problems, Marshall understood that he had a great case to expound a fundamental principle, judicial review, which would secure the Supreme Court’s major position in constitutional interpretation.